Neck and Chest Ornament

 Circa: 20th century

-Material: Mother-of-pearl, glass, beads, agate
+Material: Mother-of-pearl, glass, beads, fiber and agate

 Condition: Very Good